dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/FAQ_AND_TROUBLESHOOTING_GUIDE.md

 If creation fails with a quota error, you may have reached the limit for Lambda functions in your region.
 AWS imposes service quotas to prevent runaway resource creation.
 Check your service quotas in the AWS Console under Service Quotas.
 You can request quota increases if needed, though the default quotas are usually sufficient for personal projects.

+Note that Lambda function creation succeeds whether or not you plan to use the Home Assistant Extension.
+The Engine creates successfully with HOME_ASSISTANT_ENABLED set to false.

 ### Deployment package upload fails

 If uploading your ZIP file fails, first check the file size.
 Lambda has a 50 megabyte limit for direct ZIP file uploads.
 The Lambda Execution Engine code is much smaller than this limit, but if you accidentally included unnecessary files in your ZIP, it might exceed the limit.
 Verify your ZIP contains only Python files and no additional directories, images, or documentation.

 If upload succeeds but the function shows an error about missing handler, verify that your Python files are at the root level of the ZIP archive.
-If you unzip your deployment package, you should see Python files immediately, not a folder containing Python files.
-Repackage your ZIP ensuring files are at the root.
+The files should not be inside a folder within the ZIP.
+When you open the ZIP file, you should see lambda_function.py and other Python files immediately, not a folder containing those files.

-If upload succeeds but imports fail during execution, check that all required files are included in your ZIP package.
-Missing core files like gateway.py or configuration files like variables.py will cause import errors.
-Review the required files list in the deployment documentation and verify each file is present.
+If the upload is very slow, your internet connection may be the bottleneck.
+Lambda deployment packages upload from your computer to AWS over your internet connection.
+Slow upload speeds can make large packages take several minutes to upload.
+Be patient and wait for the upload to complete rather than canceling and retrying, which will start the process over.

 ---